compsys-progtools/fall2025/resources/glossary.md

 tree
 :  (in git) type of git {term}`object` in git that helps store multiple files with their hashes (similar to directories in a file system)

+two's complement
+:  a representation where to negate a number the bits are flipped and 1 is added to the number

 yml
 :  common file extension for {term}`YAML` files